Intempt

 3. Brevo

-Brevo (formerly Sendinblue) is an email marketing and CRM platform that charges by how many emails you send per month, not how many contacts you store.
-That single pricing decision makes it one of the most logical choices for businesses with large but moderately active lists.
+Brevo (formerly Sendinblue) is an email marketing and CRM platform.
+It charges based on how many emails you send each month, not how many contacts you store.
+That one pricing choice makes it a logical option for businesses with large, moderately active lists.
 Store 100,000 contacts on the free plan and pay only based on what you actually send.

 What You Get

-- A/B Testing and AI Send-Time Optimization: Test subject lines and content.
+• A/B Testing and AI Send-Time Optimization: Test subject lines and content.
 AI picks the optimal send time for each individual contact.
-Both available on Standard and above.
+Both are available on Standard and above.

-- Built-In CRM: Basic CRM included at no extra cost, enough for small teams tracking deal stages and contact histories without a separate tool.
+• Built-In CRM: A basic CRM is included at no extra cost.
+It works for small teams tracking deal stages and contact history without a separate tool.

 Who Should Use It

 Strong fit for small and mid-size businesses with large contact lists that don't email the full list every week.
 Equally useful for businesses that need transactional and marketing email under one roof.
-B2B companies with long sales cycles and large prospect lists often find Brevo's pricing model significantly more favorable than contact-based alternatives.
+B2B companies with long sales cycles and big prospect lists often find Brevo's pricing much better than contact-based plans.

 What to Watch For